encode/django-rest-framework/README.md

 We are currently running a Kickstarter campaign to help fund the development of Django REST framework 3.

-If you want to help drive sustainable open-source development **please [check out the Kickstarter project](https://www.kickstarter.com/projects/tomchristie/django-rest-framework-3) and consider funding us.**
+If you want to help drive sustainable open-source development forward **please [cconsider funding the Kickstarter project](https://www.kickstarter.com/projects/tomchristie/django-rest-framework-3).**

 ---